Using Cron to trigger php jobs

 - Go to Administer > System Settings > Schedule Jobs.

-- At your discretion, you might want to enable the following jobs.
+At your discretion, you might want to enable the following jobs, by clicking Edit and then selecting the Is this Scheduled Job active?

 - Clean-up temp data and files (Hourly)